Backiscute/config-parser/README.md

 - `parser`?: `(config: string) => any | Promise<any>` - The custom parser for your file. **This is entirely optional.** The parser will parse any file that is supported and will leave the rest as a `string`.
 - `validator`?: `Joi.Schema | ((config: any) => boolean)` - Can be either a [Joi](https://www.npmjs.com/package/joi) Schema or a function that takes the parsed file and returns a boolean.
 ### ConfigFolderOptions
-- `path`: `string` - The path or glob pattern to the files in a specific folder.
+- `path`: `string` - The **glob pattern** to the files in a specific folder.
 - `hotReload`?: `boolean` - Whether or not to watch this files in this folder for changes.
 Overrides the global `hotReload`.
+## Issues/Suggestions
+If you encounter any issues or have any suggestions, please make a github issue/comment/pr.